Jodha-ji/Pull-Request-and-Hacktoberfest/README.md

 # Pull-Request-and-Hacktoberfest
  A basic page to give hands on expirience on git-GitHub.

- ## The letters listed here is jumbled and is written backwards.
+ ## The letters listed here are written backwards.
 Correct it and send Pull requests!!!
  The funfamentals first
  +uoy’ll deen ot evah a wef sgniht dellatsni dna elbaliava.
  For starters, I’ll assume you already have Git installed.